-The Dynamic Bond Fund will not invest in any Collective Investment Schemes.
+The Dynamic Bond Fund will not invest in any Collective Investment Schemes with the exception of Money Market Fund (MMFs) which do not adversely alter the risk profile of the fund.

 Details of the risk management process with regard to the Dynamic Bond Fund are available to Shareholders on request.